riyuzenn/microphone/README.md

 - Re-designing.
 I guess that makes sense since the design is simple.
 We want to add more details.

 # Change Log
+- 04/28/2021 (M/D/Y) - Add setting (beta)
+- 05/04/2021 (M/D/Y) - Change Discord Presence client (I accidentally flood the first one with requests) as well as the settings were fixed.
 - 05/10/2021 (M/D/Y) - Added preview button (beta)